facebookresearch/MetaICL/README.md

 - `test_k`: number of examples per task for target tasks (16 by default)

 If you want to use values that are different from default ones, please simply add the flag, e.g., `python _build_gym.py --build --n_proc=40 --do_test --test_k 4`.

+**Updates on 04/15/2023**: If some datasets are not supported anymore, the script will print out a list of failed datasets at the end, along with command lines you can re-run to check the error messages.

 #### Process instruction version
 The instruction version is for settings using instructions.
 We use instructions from [BigScience PromptSource][t0-repo].
 First, fetch instructions (prompts) from PromptSource by doing the following.